Times of Need

 Consult a Seasoned Attorney in White Plains

-If you were injured in a falling object accident at a construction site in White Plains or in Brooklyn, the Bronx, Queens, or anywhere in the Hudson Valley region, you should talk to lawyer Mark A. Siesel.
+If you were injured in a falling object accident at a construction site in White Plains or in Brooklyn, the Bronx, Queens, or anywhere in the Hudson Valley region, talk to lawyer Mark A. Siesel at The Law Office of Mark A. Siesel.
 You may be able to file a lawsuit for damages.
-We represent clients in Brooklyn, the Bronx, and Queens, as well as Westchester, Putnam, Dutchess, Rockland, Orange, Ulster, and Sullivan Counties.
-Call us at (914) 428-7386 or complete our online form.
+Our team represents clients in Brooklyn, the Bronx, and Queens, as well as Westchester, Putnam, Dutchess, Rockland, Orange, Ulster, and Sullivan Counties.